 The Indigenous Financial Counselling Mentorship Program began in 2008 with ICAN’s vision to raise the number of qualified and accredited Indigenous financial counsellors across Australia.

 The Program is a culturally specific Diploma training program modelled on student support and mentorship for Aboriginal and Torres Strait Islander financial counsellors and financial capability workers located in some of Australia’s most remote locations.
 With a dedicated training coordinator, the program includes personal and academic mentorship in a supported learning environment, connecting students through virtual and face-to-face classroom oriented training.
-The program provides accredited training to Indigenous peoples in the Diploma of Community Services (Financial Counselling), developing the skill set of Indigenous peoples working in their local communities and raising the number of qualified Indigenous financial counsellors nationally.
+The program provides accredited training to Indigenous peoples in the Diploma of Financial Counselling, developing the skill set of Indigenous peoples working in their local communities and raising the number of qualified Indigenous financial counsellors nationally.

-ICAN’s Mentorship Program is delivered in partnership with the Commonwealth Bank Foundation, it’s industry partner since 2006 and the Central Institute of Technology (Western Australia), ICAN’s partner registered training organisation.
+ICAN’s Mentorship Program is delivered in partnership with the Commonwealth Bank, our industry partner since 2006, and ICAN Learn (Registered Training Organisation).
 In seven years, the program has scaled significantly to achieve a national reach.
-ICAN has successfully graduated 19 participants through its 2012 and 2014 programs, and with Commonwealth Bank’s continued investment, is providing scholarships for 24 Indigenous student placements in the 2015-2016 programs.
-The Mentorship Program is recognised within the financial counselling sector as a best practice training model for Indigenous people wishing to undertake the Diploma.
+ICAN has successfully graduated 34 participants through its 2010-12, 2013-14 & 2015-16 programs.
+The Mentorship Program is recognised within the financial counselling sector as a best practice training model for people wishing to undertake the Diploma.

 Majella Anderson -Training Coordinator